willpuckett/image.vim/README.md

 Requirements
 ============
+Python3

 * Vim with *python* support.
 You can verify if your Vim is compiled with python using:

   `vim --version | grep python`

+  Python 2 reached EOL Jan 1, 2020.

-  If you see `+python`, your Vim has python support.
+  If you see `+python3`, your Vim has python3 support.
 If not, figure out how to get one.

 * Also needs the Python library PIL.
 You can install PIL using `pip install Pillow`